 * Poring over the details [A little more technically]

 Schiechl et al’s paper concentrates on what happens in a region of microscopic scale near the end of the spout when tea is poured from it.
 Figure 1 in Schiechl et al’s paper [6] shows the set up, and its complexity.
 As noted above, they consider only developed flows and not the starting and stopping phases of the pouring which would involve even more mathematical complexity.
 They make various simplifying (but carefully justified) assumptions about the flow in the various regions shown, including that the Reynolds number is large (meaning that the energy of the flow motion dominates the dissipating effects of viscosity).
 In fact, they divide the region near the end of the spout into half-a-dozen regions nested inside each other, as shown in Figure 3 in their paper.
 Different conditions apply in each region, but a simplified non-mathematical account of this is difficult.
 However, it is worth explaining that in the innermost region near the end of the spout, the scale on which they are working is so small that curvature of the spout can be ignored, and the lip regarded as flat and unbounded in width!
 The inner regions are not directly visible as separate regions.
 More importantly, the flow in each region influences what happens in neighbouring regions, so that overall the mathematical modelling of the flow is very complex.
 In the key regions near the end of the spout, the authors can solve simplified versions of the Navier-Stokes equations.
 These solutions show that inertia, capillarity, surface tension and viscosity all have roles to play.
 Perhaps surprisingly, the new work by Schiechl et al indicates that gravity is relatively unimportant in determining whether drops form or not in the teapot effect, although gravity does, of course, affect the direction of the poured arc of fluid and of any falling drops.
 If the flow is fast enough, tea flows in an arc after separation from the end of the spout, the inertia of the flow dominating other mechanisms.
 Drops do not form.
 At these higher flow rates the so-called boundary layer of fluid closest to the surface of the spout detaches smoothly from the spout surface and so the tea can continue in a smooth arc down towards the tea cup.
 However, when the flow is slow enough, a drop can form at end of spout.
 A capillary effect can dominate or at least compete with the inertial effect, slowing the flow down and pulling some of the tea flow down to form drips which dribble off the spout.
 Exactly when this switch from a smooth flow to a dribble occurs depends on various characteristics of the tea, the material of the pot, and the pouring process.
 Importantly, the more hydrophilic (wettable) the material of the teapot is, the later the separation of the liquid flow from the spout will be.
 The angle at which the spout is cut back underneath the flow is also important, as this affects how long the liquid clings to the surface before it eventually breaks away – into a smooth stream, or a drip.
 Hence, so far 3 factors important in preventing or reducing propensity to form drops in midstream flow and potentially open to manipulation by the maker or user of the teapot have been identified: speed of flow, sharpness of the spout, and wettability of the teapot surface.
 Abbott [16] provides graphical illustrations of these effects.
+Zeng [17] provides some insights into separation of the flow using much simplified models, although the basis for the particular assumptions made is often unclear.
 We’ll consider what all this means for makers and users of teapots in the next section.

 Pourers and potters